geiszla/rlhf/README.md

 ### Installing dependencies

-1. Install [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) (Mamba, Anaconda, or Miniconda also works, but is not necessary)
-1. Add `alias mamba='micromamba'` to your shell profile (e.g., to the end of `~/.bashrc` or `~/.zshrc` or similar) to be able to use the `mamba` command.
-1. Navigate to the project directory, then run `mamba create --name ml_project --file conda-<linux/osx>-64.lock` (replace `<linux/osx>` with your OS) to create the Mamba environment.
-1. Run `mamba activate ml_project` to activate the virtual environment.
 1. Run `poetry install` in the project directory to install dependencies of the project.
+It will create a separate environment for this project and activate it every time you run a command with `poetry run`.
 1. To install MuJoCo, follow the [instructions in the GitHub repo](https://github.com/openai/mujoco-py/#install-mujoco).
 1. Add `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/.mujoco/mujoco210/bin` to your shell profile and start a new shell to make MuJoCo discoverable.
 1. Make sure all the required libraries are installed by running `sudo apt install gcc libosmesa6-dev libgl1 libglfw3 patchelf`
 1. If you don't have `ffmpeg` installed yet, [install it on your system](https://ffmpeg.org/download.html) or run `pip install imageio-ffmpeg` to install it in the project locally.
-1. Run `pre-commit install` to install pre-commit hooks (they will run some checks before each commit to the repo).

 ### Setting up VSCode (recommended)

 1. Install and open [VSCode](https://code.visualstudio.com/download)
 1. Install these VSCode extensions (by searching for them on the extensions tab): `charliermarsh.ruff`, `njpwerner.autodocstring`, `visualstudioexptteam.vscodeintellicode`, `ms-python.black-formatter`, `ms-python.isort`, `ms-python.vscode-pylance`, `ms-python.pylint`, `ms-python.python`, `kevinrose.vsc-python-indent`, `tamasfe.even-better-toml`
-1. Open the command palette, choose `Python: Select Interpreter`, then select the virtual environment created by Micromamba.
+1. Open the command palette, choose `Python: Select Interpreter`, then select the virtual environment created by Poetry.
-   *Note: If the desired environment is not in the list, you can find the location of the environments by running `mamba env list`, then add the interpreter as a new entry.*
+   *Note: If the desired environment is not in the list, you can find the location of the environments by running `poetry env info -p`, then add the interpreter as a new entry.*
 1. Start a new terminal.
 VSCode will automatically activate the selected environment.

-*Note: for now VSCode does not use the selected interpreter for Git commands (see [issue](https://github.com/microsoft/vscode-python/issues/10165)), so you need to create commits from changes that contain Python code from the command line (pre-commit hooks need to run from the right Python environment).*

-### Without VSCode

-1. Run `mamba activate ml_project` to activate the Mamba environment.
-1. It's recommended to set up the extensions in your IDE equivalent to those listed above in the VSCode setup section for a more convenient development.

 ## Downloading the expert model

-To download the expert model, run `python -m rl_zoo3.load_from_hub --algo sac --env HalfCheetah-v3 -orga sb3 -f logs/` after activating the mamba environment.
+To download the expert model, run `poetry run python -m rl_zoo3.load_from_hub --algo sac --env HalfCheetah-v3 -orga sb3 -f experts/` after activating the mamba environment.

-## Managing dependencies

-- To **add** a package to dependencies, use `poetry add <package>` for dependencies or `poetry add -D <package>` for development dependencies
-- If adding a package using Poetry fails (or if a version from Anaconda is needed), add the package and its version to `environment.yml`, then run:
-  - `conda-lock -k explicit --conda mamba` to update the Anaconda lock file
-  - `mamba update --file conda-<linux/osx>-64.lock` (replace `<linux/osx>` with your OS) to update the packages in your current environment
-- To **remove** a package from the dependencies, use `poetry remove <package>` or remove them from `environment.yml`.
-In the latter case, you will also need to run the commands above to update the Anaconda lock files and current environment packages.

 ## Running the code

 You can run scripts specified in `pyproject.toml` with `poetry run <script name>`.
-For example, to run the `train` script, run `poetry run train` (you might also need to run `poetry install` before to update the dependencies).
+For example, to run the `train_reward` script, run `poetry run train_reward` (you might also need to run `poetry install` before to update the dependencies).

-To run individual scripts, use `python -m <module path>`.
-E.g., if you want to run the script `ml_project/reward_model/pretrain_reward_model.py`, run `python -m ml_project.reward_model.pretrain_reward_model`.

 ### Reproducing the results

-1. Run `poetry run train` to train the baseline RL agents (you can change the algorithm by editing `ml_project/rl/train_rl_agent.py`)
+1. Open `rlhf/common.py` and set/increment the `EXPERIMENT_NUMBER` and the `FEEDBACK_TYPE` for the experiment you want to run.
+The experiment number will be appended to the beginning of logs and output files.
+   *Note: For changing the expert, some parts of scripts currently commented out are need to be added back in.*
+1. Log into Weights and Biases by running `poetry run wandb login`.
-1. Run `poetry run generate` to generate videos for the trained agent (you can change the algorithm by editing `ml_project/rl/generate_videos_and_data.py`)
+1. Run `poetry run generate_feedback` to generate data to train the feedback models.
+If successful, this will create a `.pkl` file inside the `feedback` directory in the project root directory.
-1. Run `poetry run flask --app ml_project/web_interface run` to start the web interface to collect preferences.
-Preferences are written in `output/preferences.csv`.
-1. Run `poetry run generate_reward` to generate rewards for observations on trajectories made by the trained RL agent (you can change the algorithm by editing `ml_project/rl/generate_reward_data.py`).
-1. Run `poetry run pretrain_reward` to pretrain the reward model on the generated reward data.
+1. Run `poetry run train_reward` to train the reward model for the selected feedback.
+If successful, this will save the best reward model checkpoint in the `reward_model_checkpoints` directory suffixed by a random number.
+You will need to use this suffix to refer to this model in the next steps.
-1. Run `poetry run create_dataset` to create a data set using the collected preferences.
-1. Run `poetry run finetune_reward` to finetune the reward model using the preferences collected.
+1. Run `poetry run train_agent [model suffix]`, where `[model suffix]` is the random number generated in the previous step, to train the RL agent using the selected reward model.

-1. Run `poetry run tensorboard --logdir lightning_logs` to start the tensorboard to see train and validation loss.
+#### Useful scripts

+- `poetry run plot_reward [model suffix]` - plots the reward model's predictions against the true reward for the generated feedback data.
+You can edit the checkpoint used for the plot and the number of steps plotted in the script.
+- `poetry run export_videos [model suffix]` - exports videos of the trained agent's performance in the environment.
+You can edit the length and number of videos exported in the script.